 Pam joined HIAS Pennsylvania in Philadelphia, PA as the Citizenship and Family Unification Staff Attorney in February 2020.
 She is currently working full time with Liberian nationals, assisting them with their applications to adjust status and obtain work authorization under the Liberian Refugee Immigration Fairness program.

 Pam worked in the legal department of Novartis Pharmaceuticals Corp. for ten years, where she managed the e-discovery program for all litigation, internal investigations, and government investigations.
+While in this role, Pam was a frequent speaker at domestic and international legal and technology events.
+She trained judges, lawyers and business professionals on challenges and best practices for e-discovery and managing the tension between U.S. discovery requirements and European privacy laws.
 After leaving Novartis, she received her J.D. and Master of Environmental Law and Policy from Vermont Law School; she concentrated her studies on immigration and human rights violations as social justice impacts of climate change.
 She received her Bachelor’s in Social Sciences from Ramapo College of New Jersey.

 Pam was admitted to the Pennsylvania bar in October 2019 and is a member of the American Immigration Lawyers Association (AILA).